SORMAS-Foundation/SORMAS-Project/docs/DEVELOPMENT_ENVIRONMENT.md

 # Development Environment Setup

-This step-by-step guide explains how to set up your development environment, using either Eclipse or Intellij for the backend and web UI and Android Studio for the mobile app.
+This step-by-step guide explains how to set up your development environment, using either Eclipse or IntelliJ for the backend and web UI and Android Studio for the mobile app.
 Please follow it strictly to make sure that development will run as smoothly as possible and your code adheres to our guidelines.

 **Please note that these instructions are optimized for Windows and Linux systems.** If you're developing on a Mac and, we would be glad to get your feedback about how this guide can be extended with OS-specific instructions in our developer chat on [Gitter](https://gitter.im/SORMAS-Project).